AlejandroJuarezVazquez/Financial_Ratio_Analisis_NVIDIA/README.md

 # Financial_Ratio_Analisis_NVIDIA
 In this project, I show Financial Ratios and their formulas from the last 4 fiscal years from Nvidia, one of the biggest and most important companies in the world nowadays.

+I used a lot of tools for this analysis, such as Python and Pandas for downloading the financial states by using the Yahoo Finance API.
+Then, I used Excel for the analysis with all the financial ratios.

 # Financial Ratios
 The results from the analysis are the following: